shutterstock/astore/README.md

 When communicating with data services or databases, it is very common to include some form of caching layer in front of it.
 Unfortunatly, cache hit rates are not always optimal.
 Some resources run very hot and could even be requested multiple times concurrently.

 This module is a light wrapper for your data-access object.
-Provided it's methods accept a single option parameter and return Promises.
+Provided it's methods accept a single option parameter and return Promises. `astore` will make sure that no two same requests are made simultaneously.

 DAO Example: